Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Introduction

 \section{Introduction}

-Humans are excellent at accomplishing multiple tasks simultaneously in the same scene.
-In computer vision, Multi-Task Dense Prediction (MTDP)~\cite{Multi-Modal_2021,multitask_mtst_2021} requires a model to directly output multiple task results such as semantic segmentation, depth prediction, normal prediction and edge detection.
-High-performance MTDP results are important for several applications including robot navigation and planning.
+\IEEEPARstart{H}{umans} are excellent at accomplishing multiple tasks simultaneously in the same scene.
+In computer vision, Multi-Task Dense Prediction (MTDP)~\cite{Multi-Modal_2021,multitask_mtst_2021} requires a model to directly output multiple task results such as semantic segmentation, depth estimation, normal prediction and boundary detection.
+High-performance MTDP results are important for several applications, including robot navigation and planning.
 Previous works use Convolution Neural Networks (CNNs) to capture different types of features for each task.
-Several approaches~\cite{multitask_UM_2019,Pad-net_2018,Mti-net_2020,mtlP_2021,atrc_2021} exploring task association then achieved impressive results in MTDP.
-Recently, transformer-based methods achieve promising results on various tasks~\cite{ViT2021,InstanceSegmTransf_2021,swin}.
-However, how to adopt the vision transformer into MTDP is still an unexplored question.
+Several approaches~\cite{multitask_UM_2019,Pad-net_2018,Mti-net_2020,mtlP_2021,atrc_2021} exploring task association achieved impressive results in MTDP.
+Recently, transformer-based methods have achieved promising results on various vision tasks~\cite{ViT2021,InstanceSegmTransf_2021,swin}.
+However, how to effectively learn and exploit the task-relevant information is still a promising direction.